userflow/userflow.js/README.md

 })
 ```

-You can find your Userflow Token in Userflow under [Settings](https://getuserflow.com/app/_/settings).
+You can find your Userflow.js Token in Userflow under [Settings -> Environments](https://getuserflow.com/app/_/settings/environments).
+Note that if you have multiple environments (e.g. Production and Staging) that each environment has a unique token.

 Check out the [installation instructions](https://getuserflow.com/docs/userflow-js-installation) for more info.